wells5609/wp-restful-api/README.md

 ##URIs

-Consistent with the REST "protocol", URIs reflect a "tree-like" or hierarchical relationship.
+Consistent with the RESTful style, URIs reflect a hierarchical or tree-like structure.
 Most URIs can and should be constructed using the following terms and definitions:

 **HTTP verbs** are interpreted to mean the following: